PritK99/ML-Toolbox/Kernels/README.md

 ## Results

-One of the ways to debug kernelized implementations is to use a linear kernel and ensure that the results are same as what they were without using kernel approach.
-For eg. if we consider trigrams as features and use linear kernel in perceptron, we get exact same results as perceptron
+One way to debug kernelized implementations is to use a linear kernel and ensure that the results match those obtained without using kernel methods.
+For instance, when using trigrams as features and applying a linear kernel in perceptron algorithms, the results are exactly same as those obtained without using kernels.

 ### Perceptron

-The kernelized perceptron uses features such as last charachter and bigrams along with RBF Kernel to converge in 166 steps and provides an accuracy of 90% over the test dataset.
-The normal preceptron requires additional 26*26*26 features due to trigrams in order to converge.
-However, kernelized perceptron does not require trigrams to converge.
+In the kernelized perceptron, we use features like the last character and bigrams, along with an RBF Kernel.
+This approach converges in 166 steps and achieves a `86.15%`accuracy on the test dataset.
+Unlike the standard perceptron, which requires additional features for trigrams to converge, the kernelized perceptron achieves convergence without relying on trigrams.

+### Linear Regression

+### Support Vector Machine